 Her hard work has earned her awards such as Global Ambassador for Youth from Usher’s New Look Foundation, Cisco’s diversity Ambassador for Middle East Africa, Catalyst Award, and Champion Award from Cisco.

-Anderson is an alumni of Asante Africa Foundation’s Leadership Entrepreneurship Incubator.
-He has impact well over 2000 lives in his last three years thorugh entrepreneurship, his leadership roles, and his mentoring of younger youth.
+Anderson is an alumni of Asante Africa Foundation’s Leadership & Entrepreneurship Incubator.
+He has impacted well over 2000 lives in his last three years through entrepreneurship, his leadership roles, and his mentoring of younger youth.

 He is skilled in conduction, public debate training, and leadership training, including dream mapping and exam preparation.